 Taking the Heat Off a Café – Part 2

 The day is about to end and it is only now that I got the time to post a blog.
 I do not want to violate my self-imposed rule that I will blog everyday for this whole month so I really have to struggle to get true to myself.
-I made a fast review of my previous topics and maybe because of the heat striking us today and the days to come, the above topic is the first that comes to my mind.
+I made a fast review of my previous topics and maybe because of the heat striking us today and the days to come (this can be controlled using EVI low temperature heat pumps), the above topic is the first that comes to my mind.

 The topic was first tackled in my blog here and my additional information on the subject will have to come from “Keeping it Cool” thread in ULOP where I replied to a question and here it goes: